Expressive Writing

 Testimonials

 I am the prize-winning author of three books of poetry, and have been published in anthologies and numerous magazines in the USA and Ireland.
+I am also a writer of memoir.
 I have contributed my writing to film and radio, spoken on podcasts and taught life writing, memoir, fiction, poetry and literature in a number of settings, including the workplace, universities, hospitals, libraries, and national and secondary schools.
 Organisations I have worked with include

 • Coler Specialty Hospital (New York)